Triple Higgs Production at Muon Colliders in the Higgs Triplet Model: Introduction

+In the HTM, the couplings of the doubly charged Higgs boson to electroweak gauge bosons are proportional to the triplet vacuum expectation value $v_\Delta$ \cite{Rahili:2019ixf, Arhrib:2011uy}, as defined later in Sec.~\ref{sec:theory}.
+For small values of $v_\Delta$, these couplings are strongly suppressed, leading to a reduced sensitivity of $W^{\pm}W^{\pm}$-fusion processes to the doubly charged Higgs sector.
+By contrast, photon fusion processes are not directly controlled by $v_\Delta$ and remain sensitive to charged and doubly charged Higgs bosons through loop effects.
+As a result, $\gamma\gamma$-initiated triple Higgs production offers a complementary and, in certain regions of parameter space, more direct probe of the scalar self-interactions and non-decoupling effects characteristic of the HTM.

 In 2012, the ATLAS and CMS collaborations announced the discovery of the Higgs boson, with its mass measured at $125.6 \pm 0.3 \, {\rm GeV}$~\cite{CMS:2022dwd, CMS:2012qbp}.
 While this result aligns closely with the predictions of the SM, it is important to explore scenarios beyond the SM that could influence Higgs decay channels and self-couplings~\cite{BhupalDev:2013xol}.
 The SM assumes neutrinos are massless, as there are no right-handed neutrinos to generate a Dirac mass term.
-However, measurements from experiments like MAINZ,~\cite{Kraus:2004zw, Weinheimer:1999tn}, TROITSK~\cite{Lobashev:2001wyw, Belesev1995ResultsOT}, and KATRIN~\cite{KATRIN:2021uub, Drexlin:2013lha, KATRIN:2019yun}, suggest the need for a new mass scale in the neutrino sector.
+However, measurements from experiments like MAINZ,~\cite{Kraus:2004zw, Weinheimer:1999tn}, TROITSK~\cite{Lobashev:1999tp, Belesev1995ResultsOT}, and KATRIN~\cite{KATRIN:2021uub, Drexlin:2013lha, KATRIN:2019yun}, suggest the need for a new mass scale in the neutrino sector.

 There are various models for generating neutrino mass, including the addition of right-handed neutrinos or mechanisms such as the inverse seesaw.
 Our work focuses on the Type II Seesaw mechanism.
 The core idea of the seesaw mechanism is to introduce additional fields that couple to the SM fermions, with a mass scale significantly higher than the electroweak scale.
-In the HTM (Type II seesaw model), left-handed lepton doublets are couple to a triplet field, leading to neutrino masses proportional to the Yukawa coupling and the vacuum expectation value of the triplet~\cite{Schechter:1980gr, Primulando:2019evb}.
+In the HTM (Type II seesaw model), left-handed lepton doublets are coupled to a triplet field, leading to neutrino masses proportional to the Yukawa coupling and the vacuum expectation value of the triplet~\cite{Schechter:1980gr, Primulando:2019evb}.

-This paper is organized as follows: Sections II and III provides an overview of the HTM and introduces the parameter scanning methodology.
-Section IV details the calculations and the Monte Carlo methods used.
-In Section V, we present and analyze the results.
-Finally, Section VI concludes the paper, summarizing our findings.
+This paper is organized as follows: Sections \ref{sec:theory} and \ref{sec:param} provide an overview of the HTM and introduces the parameter scanning methodology.
+Section \ref{sec:methodology} details the calculations and the Monte Carlo methods used.
+In Section \ref{sec:results}, we present and analyze the results.
+Finally, Section \ref{sec:conclusions} concludes the paper, summarizing our findings.